cake-tools/ConversionExportTool/README.md

 ## FAQ

-* Q: My report has started processing, but it is now frozen on the same interval for a long period of time.
-What can I do?
+* **Q: My report has started processing, but it is now frozen on the same interval for a long period of time.
+What can I do?**
 * A: First, cancel the `task_runner.py`.
 Next, go to the Conversion Export Tool interface and requeue the job.
 Lastly, run the `task_runner.py` again.
 Your report will be processed succesfully.

-* Q: I've successfully added an export job in the queue, but when I run `task_runner.py` I get either get an error or a "No Message in Queue" message.
+* **Q: I've successfully added an export job in the queue, but when I run `task_runner.py` I get either get an error or a "No Message in Queue" message.**
-* A: There is usually a short delay period between the time a message is sent to SQS and when you can receive a message.
-Wait a minute before running `task_runner.py` to resolve this issue.
+* A: There is usually a short delay period between the time a message is sent to your SQS queue and when you can receive a message to process.
+Please wait one minute and run `task_runner.py` again to resolve this issue.

+* **Q: I received the following error message when running `task_runner.py`:**

+        Traceback (most recent call last):
+          File "task_runner.py", line 426, in <module>
+            execute_call(response)
+          File "task_runner.py", line 125, in execute_call
+            body = (response["Messages"][0]["Body"]).replace("'", "\"")
+        KeyError: 'Messages'

+* A: Please wait a few minutes, or manually go into the AWS SQS console and poll the queue you are using for the tool.